Education Savings Account

 Use of Funds

-Parents can use the funds to pay for a variety of educational services, including private school tuition and fees; instructional materials and devices; specialized services by an approved provider or hospital; tutoring; online education; home education; curriculum; therapies and behavior analysis; services from a speech pathologist; fees for nationally norm-referenced testing; AP exams and industry certifications; unbundled courses and services at a public school; tuition or fees from a choice navigator; postsecondary educational institutions in Florida and other defined educational services.
+Parents can use the funds to pay for a variety of educational services, including private school tuition and fees, instructional materials and devices, specialized services offered by an approved provider or hospital, tutoring, online education, home education, curriculum, therapies and behavior analysis, services from a speech pathologist, nationally norm-referenced testing, AP exams and industry certifications, unbundled courses and services at a public school, using a choice navigator, and tuition and fees at postsecondary educational institutions in Florida.

 Program Guidelines